-Kromek wins US$4m contract to develop advanced breast cancer
+Kromek wins US$4m contract to develop advanced breast cancer diagnosis system

 21 Jan 2011